How to get a Nintendo Switch 2 from Best Buy, GameStop, Target and more

 Nintendo

-Invitations are still being sent out, though they’re rare.
-If you receive one, you’ll be able to head straight to the product listing, log in, and check out (assuming it hasn’t already sold out).

-For those without an invitation, your best chance to purchase a Switch 2 on launch day is through select retailers like Best Buy, GameStop, Target, and Walmart.
+For those without an invitation, your best chance to purchase a Switch 2 through select retailers like Best Buy, GameStop, Target, and Walmart.

 Walmart